 -

-The Hidden Battle: Exploring Imposter Syndrome in Black Women
+The Unseen Battle: Imposter Syndrome’s Grip On Black Women

 Disclaimer: This information is to be read for educational purposes.
 I am not a mental health professional or a psychologist specialising in imposter syndrome.